mahendra49/fros/README.md

 # fros
-A Nodejs app where one can write articles and share it and thus share knowledge.A app has features like like a post,comment and share ! nodejs is used as backend with mongodb as database .
+A Nodejs app where one can write articles and share it and thus share knowledge.A app has features like like a post,comment and share.Nodejs is used as backend with mongodb as database .

 This app is made using
 <ul>